Merrifield fuels Royals' 6-2 win over Twins

 Twins left-hander Hector Santiago (4-8) was removed after 3 1/3 innings after allowing four runs, four hits, a walk and a hit batter.
 He has not won since May 3 and his ERA is 5.63.

-The Royals scored three in the third inning and two in the fourth.
+The Royals scored three runs in the third inning and two in the fourth.

 Alex Gordon was hit by a pitch with one out in the third inning and scored on Merrifield's double into the left-center gap.
 Merrifield stole third and scored on Eric Hosmer's two-out double to right.
 Salvador Perez singled to center, scoring Hosmer.

-Note: EditorsNote: resending to ensure delivery to all clients